makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 ## The challenge

 Through generations of experience, we comfortably relate to the concepts surrounding traditional stores of value and transactional currencies.
-For example, as a commodity that we can touch and hold, we have an intuitive understanding of gold.
-If we want to store it, we can put it in a safe or entrust it to a custodian like Brinks.
+As a commodity that we can touch and hold, we have an intuitive understanding of gold.
+We understand that we can put it in a safe or entrust it to a custodian like Brinks.
 When we transact in gold, we understand that we’re passing ownership of a physical object from one to another.

-Similarly, we also tend to relate to fiat currencies like Dollars, Euros and Pesos as physical objects, although their realities are more abstract.
+We also tend to relate to fiat currencies like Dollars, Euros and Pesos as physical objects, although their realities are more abstract.
 Like gold, we intuitively understand that we can secure and transact ourselves in physical cash, or we can entrust its security and access to the vaults, credit cards and transfer services of banks.

 Bitcoin represents an entirely new paradigm.
-There’s nothing physical about bitcoin; it’s purely a mathematical concept.
+There’s nothing physical about bitcoin.
 The “owning” of a bitcoin means the “controlling” of a complex number known as a private key.
-If we try to relate that private key to something with which we have familiarity, it would be a “wallet”, where we store our cash, or a checking account, when we entrust our currency to a bank.
+If we try to relate that private key to something with which we have familiarity, it would be a “wallet”, or a bank account.
 But whereas most people have one wallet and one checking account, with bitcoin it can be advantageous to create a new private key for every transaction we make!

-For products offering storage, security, and access to one’s bitcoins, translating such foreign notions into concepts that are approachable and understandable by consumers and organizations represents a considerable design challenge—and one that is of critical importance if we’re to achieve widespread adoption of this promising technology.
+For products offering the storage, security, and access to one’s bitcoins, translating such foreign notions into concepts that are approachable and understandable by consumers and organizations represents a considerable design challenge—and one that is of critical importance if we’re to achieve widespread adoption of this promising technology.

 ## A personal interest in Xapo

-While investigating bitcoin storage options, I created an account at [Xapo][16], but ended up switching to another product a few weeks later.
+While evaluating bitcoin storage options, I created an account at [Xapo][16], but soon afterwards switched to another product.
 I didn’t give much thought to why I switched; something just didn’t feel quite “right” about the Xapo product.

-Sometime later, though, I happened to read the book, “Digital Gold”, by Nathaniel Popper.
-In his telling of the history of bitcoin, we’re introduced to Wences Casares, a successful Argentinean entrepreneur and the founder of Xapo.
-I so related to the life experiences, frugal disposition and passions of Wences, that I finished the book thinking, “If I could work with anyone in the bitcoin industry, it would be with him.”
+Then I happened to read the book, “Digital Gold”, by Nathaniel Popper.
+In his telling of the history of bitcoin, we’re introduced to Wences Casares, an Argentinean entrepreneur and the founder of Xapo.
+I so related to the life experiences, frugal disposition and passions of Wences, that I finished the book thinking that if I could choose to work with anyone in the bitcoin industry, it would be with him.

-And that led me to begin thinking deeper about why Xapo didn’t stick with me as a product, and what I’d do to fix it.
+And that led me to think deeper about why his product Xapo didn’t stick with me, and what I’d do to fix it.

-In the rest of this article, I’ll retrace my onboarding experience with the Xapo product, highlighting the frictions and confusions I felt along the way, and I’ll conclude with thoughts on the approach I’d take to addressing these problems.
+In the rest of this article, I’ll retrace my onboarding experience with Xapo, highlighting the frictions and confusions I felt along the way, and I’ll conclude with thoughts on the approach I’d take to addressing those problems.

 The reader will notice that the article grows harsh in tone, and my fear is that it might come across as offensive.

-I considering editing down the tone, but then realized that the review’s growing harshness is a direct reflection of the growing frustration I felt in my introduction to the product.
-And since that ultimately led me to leave Xapo, I decided it was an important ingredient that should stay.
+But just before editing all that out, I realized that the growing harshness is a direct reflection of the growing frustration I felt trying to get to know the product.
+And since that ultimately led me to leave Xapo, I decided it was an important ingredient to keep in the article.

 ## So you’ve landed at Xapo